Refinitiv/Real-Time-SDK/Cpp-C/Ema/TestTools/QATools/qa_readme.txt

 	Alters Interactive Provider item refersh and updates to include a different payload consisting of multiple enum type fields.

+Series100Provider100-ProvFunc-007
+    Alters Interactive Provider to publish a symbol list with a configurable number of items in the list.
+	Command line argument:  -c <count>
+    where <count> represents the number of items to be published in symbolist: A0, A1,...
+A<count>

 Module:  Series300Provider320